eBay/tsv-utils/README.md

 ### tsv-pretty

 tsv-pretty prints TSV data in an aligned format for better readability when working on the command-line.
 Text columns are left aligned, numeric columns are right aligned.
 Floats aligned on the decimal point and precision can be specified.
 Header lines are detected automatically.
 If desired, the header line can be repeated at regular intervals.
-An example, first printed without formatting, then with `tsv-pretty`:
+An example, first printed without formatting:
 ```
 $ cat sample.tsv
 Color   Count   Ht      Wt